bengoddard/course-7-module-6-imports-and-file-io-technical-lesson/README.md

 - Filters matching lines using a list comprehension.
 - Gracefully handles missing files.

-### Building the CLI Entry Point
+### CLI Entry Point

-We will use `argparse` to allow users to log actions or search logs from the terminal.
+We are currently using `argparse` to allow users to log actions or search logs from the terminal.

 #### Example: `main.py`